Trump visits Dayton, El Paso after mass shootings | DW | 07.08.2019

 US President Donald Trump was met with protests when he arrived in the Midwestern city of Dayton on Wednesday afternoon — the first of two visits to the sites of mass shootings in Texas and Ohio that killed more than 30 people.

-A crowd of 200 demonstrators in Dayton urged for better gun control while standing outside a downtown hospital where the US president was visiting with shooting survivors.
-Some held signs reading "Do something" while standing in front of a Trump baby balloon.
+A crowd of 200 people gathered in Dayton outside a downtown hospital where the US president was visiting with shooting survivors.
+Many held signs reading "Do something" while standing in front of a Trump baby balloon.

 Protests are expected in both cities where Trump will be visiting.
 His visits to Dayton and El Paso in Texas have stirred controversy among opposition lawmakers, who have accused him of whipping up racial tensions that contributed to the attacks.